How to Apply

 We invite all members of the Stanford community involved in advancing child and maternal health research and training to apply for membership in the Child Health Research Institute.

-To apply for membership in Child Health Research Institute (CHRI), please read the policy below and fill in the brief questions Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.
+To apply for membership to the Stanford Child Health Research Institute (CHRI), please read the policy below and fill in the brief questions.
+Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.

-The CHRI at Stanford engages the academic strengths of the Stanford School of Medicine (SSoM), along with Stanford's six other Schools, Independent Labs, Institutes, and Centers, so that they incrementally apply their research engines on issues that are relevant to child health.
-Child refers to the expectant mother, embryo, fetus, infant, child, and adolescent.
-To facilitate these efforts, the principles guiding membership in the CHRI are for the CHRI to be inclusive and for the members to be responsive to, and responsible for, the needs of the child health research community.
+The CHRI at Stanford engages the academic strengths of the Stanford School of Medicine (SoM), along with Stanford's six other Schools, Independent Labs, Institutes, and Centers, so that they incrementally apply their research engines on issues that are relevant to maternal child health.
+Maternal child health refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child, and adolescent.
+To facilitate these efforts, the principles guiding membership in the CHRI are for the CHRI to be inclusive and for the members to be responsive to, and responsible for, the needs of the maternal child health research community.

 Members of the CHRI must:

-- carry out work in support of the strategic priorities of the LPCH and SSoM as they relate to innovation in child health and training of child health researchers
+- Carry out work in support of the strategic priorities of LPCH and SoM as they relate to innovation in maternal child health and training of maternal child health researchers.

 Members of the CHRI may apply for and receive grants and awards from the CHRI.

 - Participate in peer review of applications for CHRI funding.